What is hip resurfacing?

 You might need hip resurfacing if you have significant damage to your hip joint.
 Different

-types of medical conditions can damage this joint, like:
+types of health conditions can damage this joint, like:

-The damage to your hip joint, if significant, eventually causes pain and can interfere
+Over time, the damage to your hip joint, if significant, causes pain and can interfere

 with your activities of daily life.
 Hip resurfacing may help decrease your pain, improve

 your joint mobility, and result in a better quality of life.
-Usually, healthcare providers
+Usually, orthopedic surgeons

-only recommend hip resurfacing if you still have significant problems even after the
+only advise hip resurfacing if you still have significant problems even after other

-use of other, more conservative treatments, like pain medicines and assistive walking
+more conservative treatments, These include pain medicines and assistive walking devices.

-Talk with your healthcare provider about the benefits and risks of having hip resurfacing instead
+Talk with your surgeon about the benefits and risks of having hip resurfacing instead

 of traditional total hip replacement.
 Hip resurfacing may decrease the risk of certain

 complications, like hip dislocation.
-However, it may increase the risk for other complications.
+But it may increase the risk for other complications.

-hip resurfacing, it may make it easier for your healthcare provider to perform later revision surgery
+hip resurfacing, it may make it easier for your surgeon to do later revision surgery

 on your joint than in the case of total hip replacement.
 Hip resurfacing may be a

 better choice for some people.
-This is especially true for younger adults (less than
+This is especially true for adults younger than 60

 What are the risks of hip resurfacing?